Update - July 2022

 The contractor will work directly with landowners and residents to manage any specific requirements as needed during this phase of work.

-This upgrade will require temporary closures of Prince Street and Docwra Street.
+This upgrade will require the temporary closure of Prince Street from Albert Street.

-Further information about these closures, including timeframes and detours, will be provided when known.
+Further information about this closure, including timeframes and detours, will be provided when known.

 As part of the detailed planning phase, we’ve worked to strengthen the long-term operation and capacity of this section of road by refining the design to include traffic signals, instead of the previously planned roundabout.